p4ali/Notes/js/angular.md

 directive in the DOM tree.
 A newly-created scope will point to its parent scope using the **$parent** property.

-Scope form a parent-child, tree-like relationship rooted at teh **$rootScope** instance.
+Scope form a parent-child, tree-like relationship rooted at the **$rootScope** instance.
 As scopes' creationg is driven by the DOM tree, it is not surprising that scopes' tree will mimic the DOM structure.

 ### Scope lifecycle